varigence/docs/bimlflex/user-guide/deployment-guide.md

 When deploying to the catalog the projects are deployed into folders.
 This means it is easy to organize projects.
 It also means different versions can be deployed to different folders if there is a need to maintain different sets of packages on the same server for testing.

-There are 3 main ways of deploying to the Catalog:
+There are 3 main ways of deploying to the SSIS Catalog:

 1. Through the isdeploymentwizard.exe command line tool (using the ispac file)
-2. Through Visual Studio (using the SSIS project)
+1. Through Visual Studio (using the SSIS project)
-3. Through Management Studio (using the ispac file)
+1. Through Management Studio (using the ispac file)

 ## Deploying through the command line